 The lake association should conduct aquatic plant surveys to identify any invasive plants that, in addition to bladderwort, may be contributing to excessive weed growth (or may grow more invasively if bladderwort is selectively removed from the lake).
+This would include an evaluation about whether curly-leafed pondweed is present.

-Aquatic Plant IDs-2014
+Aquatic Plant IDs-2015